nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Fields not entered will not replace the original fields.

 Examples:
-- `edit 1 n/John Doe` will replace the name of the first student listed in the student list to `John Doe`.
+- `edit student 1 n/John Doe` will replace the name of the first student listed in the student list to `John Doe`.
-- `edit 4 p/99887766 e/john@gmail.com` will replace the phone number and email of the fourth student listed in the student list to `99887766` and `john@gmail.com` respectively.
+- `edit student 4 p/99887766 e/john@gmail.com` will replace the phone number and email of the fourth student listed in the student list to `99887766` and `john@gmail.com` respectively.